Information About Salary Schedules and Administration

 - Is registered for 10 credits during an academic year quarter or 2 credits during Summer Quarter, unless an approved petition for reduced enrollment is on file;

-- Holds an appointment of 50% FTE or more for at least a full 5 of the 6 pay periods during an academic year quarter or two consecutive pay periods or more during Summer Quarter.
+- Holds any combination of eligible graduate student appointments of 50% FTE or more for at least a full 5 of the 6 pay periods during an academic year quarter or two consecutive pay periods or more during Summer Quarter.

-An ASE meeting the above conditions also receives exemption from paying the operating fee portion of total state tuition and fees and qualifies for health insurance (GAIP) paid by the University.
+An ASE meeting the above conditions also receives a waiver of the operating fee and building fee portion of total state tuition, a waiver of the technology fee and qualifies for health insurance (GAIP) paid by the University.
 For current tuition and fee information and fee explanations please refer to the Office of Planning and Budgeting website.
 For additional information on health insurance benefits, please refer to the Benefits & Work Life website.

 Schedule 2 Salary Rates